We want you and your four-legged family member to have an enjoyable and safe summer!

-Sully Animal Hospital wants you and your four-legged family member to have a fun, relaxing, and safe Summer.
-While kicking off the start of your summer with backyard barbecues, get-togethers, summer getaways, and beach trips, keep in mind that it’s important to plan ahead for your pet.
-The added stimuli of being around guests can also put your dog in potentially harmful situations.
-Here are some tips to help keep you four-legged family member be safe while you both enjoy the long weekends and beautiful weather.
+While kicking off the start of your summer with backyard barbecues, get-togethers, summer getaways, and beach trips keep in mind that it’s important to plan ahead for your pet.
+Whether you’re taking a pet along on a trip or they’re experiencing the summer heat, the added stimuli of being around guests can also put your pet in potentially harmful situations.
+Here are some tips to help keep your four-legged family member safe and as relaxed as possible while you both enjoy traveling, long weekends, and summer’s beautiful weather.

-Hot Summer days!
-Means an increased risk of dehydration and Heat Stroke!
-Heat stroke can be deadly, even with aggressive therapy and treatment.
-Exercising outside is a great for you and your pet but could also be very dangerous.
-If the temperature plus humidity added together are greater than 150, it's too hot for your dog!
-For example: Temperature: 75'F, Humidity level: 80%, 75 + 80 = 155.
 Exercise during non-peak heat hours, very early in the morning or late in the evening.
-Most importantly, if you notice your dog is showing early signs of heat stroke, stop and take a break.
+Most importantly, if you notice your dog is showing early signs of heatstroke, stop and take a break.
 Get your dog some water.
-And when in doubt, walk him home.
+When in doubt, walk him or her home.
 Always provide shade, water and never exercise them during the hottest part of the day.

 Don’t leave your pet in a parked vehicle alone.
-On warm days, the temperature in our car can rise to 120 degrees in minutes even with the windows cracked.
-On a 78 degree day, for instance, temperatures in a car can reach 90 degrees in the shade and top 160 degrees if parked directly in the sun!
-This can also cause heat stroke.
-Signs of heat stroke include: Vomiting, lethargy, excessive panting, collapse, diarrhea, progressing to bloody diarrhea, bruising, difficulty breathing, and death.
-If your pet is showing any of these signs do not put cold water on them, it will cause them to go into shock.
-Call Sully Animal Hospital @ (703) 956-6290 or Prince William Emergency Veterinary Clinic @ (703) 361-8287 immediately if your pet is showing these signs.
+A car’s temperature can rise to 120 degrees in minutes, even with the windows cracked on warm days.
+For instance, on a 78-degree day, temperatures in a car can reach 90 degrees in the shade and top 160 degrees if parked directly in the sun!
+This can also cause heatstroke.
+Signs of heatstroke include vomiting, lethargy, excessive panting, collapse, diarrhea, progressing to bloody diarrhea, bruising, difficulty breathing, and death.
+If your pet is showing any of these signs, do not put cold water on them as it will cause them to go into shock.
+Call Sully Animal Hospital at 703-956-6290 or Prince William Emergency Veterinary Clinic at 703-361-8287 immediately if your pet is showing these signs.

-Insect bites or bee stings.
-Any insect or spider can cause problems if they bite or sting your pet.
+Any insect or spider can cause problems if it bites or stings your pet.
 A bite or sting can cause swelling, redness, and itching.
-Some pets can have an allergic reaction to a sting or bite that may result in mild hives, facial swelling, vomiting, difficulty breathing or even collapse. .
-If your pet is showing any of these signs do not hesitate to call Sully Animal Hospital @ (703) 956-6290 or Prince William Emergency Veterinary Clinic @ (703) 361-8287.
+Some pets can have an allergic reaction to a sting or bite that may result in mild hives, facial swelling, vomiting, difficulty breathing, or even collapse.
+If your pet is showing any of these signs, do not hesitate to call Sully Animal Hospital at 703-956-6290 or Prince William Emergency Veterinary Clinic at 703-361-8287.

 Don’t let people feed your pet.
-If your pet is out and about during a holiday party this summer, your guests may be tempted to sneak them a bite.
+If your pet is out and about during this summer or on a trip, your guests may be tempted to sneak them a bite.
 It is important to keep your pet on their regular diet.
 New foods could not only be toxic (onions, raisins, grapes, and avocado) to them but may cause an upset stomach and digestive system (vomiting and diarrhea).

 Keep your pet and garbage separate.
-Holiday parties and get-togethers often lead to trash bags full of bones and other unsafe item that are extremely attractive to pets.
-If your pet chews on real bones, especially cooked bones, which break more easily- bones and bone fragments may become lodged in their palate, esophagus, stomach, or intestines, causing pain and frequently requiring surgery.
-Bones can even pierce the digestive tracts and cause a serious life threatening abdominal infection called peritonitis.
+Holiday parties and get-togethers often lead to trash bags full of bones and other unsafe items that are extremely attractive to pets.
+If your pet chews on real bones, especially cooked bones, which break more easily, bones and bone fragments may become lodged in their palate, esophagus, stomach, or intestines, causing pain and frequently requiring surgery.
+Bones can even pierce their digestive tracts and cause a severe life-threatening abdominal infection called peritonitis.

 Do not allow your pet to consume alcohol.
-Alcohol can harm your pets mental wellbeing and respiratory system.
-Pets consuming alcohol can seem like a joke but it is very serious.
-If your pet consumes alcohol do not hesitate to call Sully Animal Hospital @ (703) 956-6290 or Prince William Emergency Veterinary Clinic @ (703) 361-8287.
+Alcohol can harm your pet’s mental wellbeing and respiratory system.
+Pets consuming alcohol can seem lighthearted at the moment, but it is very serious.
+If your pet consumes alcohol, do not hesitate to call Sully Animal Hospital at 703-956-6290 or Prince William Emergency Veterinary Clinic at 703-361-8287 immediately.

 Keep your pet away from any matches, lighters, lighter fluids, and citronella candles.
-It's a popular time for grilling this time of year and these items are toxic if ingested and could cause serious problems.
-If you suspect your pet has ingested any of these thing please contact Sully Animal Hospital @ (703) 956-6290 or Prince William Emergency Veterinary Clinic @ (703) 361-8287 immediately.
+Grilling is popular for all families and gatherings.
+However, the items listed above are toxic if ingested and could cause serious problems.
+If you suspect your pet has ingested any of these things, please contact Sully Animal Hospital at 703-956-6290 or Prince William Emergency Veterinary Clinic at 703-361-8287 immediately.

-Provide them with a cool, quiet place to rest.
-It can be exhausting for your pet to keep up with all the activity of the day, so it’s important to have an accessible place for them to rest.
-They may be disturbed by noise, so it's important that area is in a quiet place.
+Provide your pet with a cool, quiet place to rest.
+It can be exhausting for your cat or dog to keep up with all of the activities of the day, so it’s important to have an accessible place for them to relax.
+They may be disturbed by noise, so the area must be in a quiet place.

 Keep gates and fences closed.
-A spooked pet dog or cat can easily hop a 6 foot fence, so save yourself the trouble of tracking down a runaway pet by closing all gates and fences and making sure they are latched.
-It may be a good idea to remind your guests of this as well.
+A spooked dog or cat can easily hop a 6-foot fence, so save yourself the trouble of tracking down a runaway pet by closing all gates and fences and making sure they are latched.
+It may be a good idea to remind guests of this as well.

 Do not take your pet near any firework displays.
 No matter how calmly your pet is with loud noises and thunder, fireworks are considerably louder and scarier and often provoke unpredictable reactions.
 Even small quiet fireworks could burn your pet, who may come to close, attracted by the glittering light.

-No heads hanging out the window while the vehicle is moving.
+Car Etiquette: No heads hanging out the window while your vehicle is moving.
 Although many pets find that sticking their head out the window is the best part of the road trip, it’s simply not safe.
 Your pet can become injured by flying debris.
-This should go without saying, but never travel with a pet in the back of a pickup truck.
+This should go without saying but never travel with a pet in the back of a pickup truck.

-Frequent pit stops.
-Always provide frequent potty and exercise breaks.
-Don’t forget to bring a bag and pick up after your pet and make sure your pet has a leash, collar, and ID/ rabies tags.
+Frequent Pit Stops/Potty Breaks: Always provide frequent potty and exercise breaks.
+Don’t forget to bring a bag and pick up after your pet.
+Also, make sure your pet has a leash, collar, and ID/Rabies tags.

-Watch the food intake.
+Food Intake: Watch the food intake.
 Keep feeding to a minimum during warmer weather and travel.
-Make sure to keep them on their regular diet, fast food items can cause upset stomach.
+Make sure to keep them on their regular diet as fast food items can cause an upset stomach.

-Proper vehicle restraint.
-Be sure that your pet is properly restrained in the vehicle for their safety and yours.
-There are different types of restraints available like harnesses, carriers, barriers for SUV's, and car seats.
-Whichever method you choose to properly restrain your pet in the vehicle, be sure to make their comfort a priority.
+Proper Vehicle Restraints: Be sure that your pet is properly restrained in the vehicle for their safety and yours.
+There are different types of restraints available like harnesses, carriers, barriers for SUVs, and car seats.
+Whichever method you choose to restrain your pet in the vehicle properly, be sure to make their comfort a priority.

-**Friendly reminder to keep all pet ID and rabies tags on them with your current contact information and keeping them current on Frontline and Heartgard for parasite prevention. **
+**Friendly reminder to keep all pet ID and rabies tags on your dog or cat with your current contact information and keeping them current on Frontline and Heartgard for parasite prevention. **